HomeFundingProjectsConnected#YoungandBlack Changemakers

 Grantee organisation

-The programme aims to tackle the racial inequalities that exist in the access to, and quality of, mental health support for young people from all racialised communities, by placing them at the heart of reimagining and redesigning a mental health support service that is fit for purpose and culturally competent.
-16–25-year-olds from racialised communities are supported to develop proposals that improve wellbeing provision for their peers.
+The programme aimed to tackle racial inequalities that exist in the access to, and quality of, mental health support for young people from all racialised communities, by placing them at the heart of reimagining and redesigning a mental health support service that is fit for purpose and culturally competent.
+16–25-year-olds from racialised communities were supported to develop proposals that improve wellbeing provision for their peers.

-The grant from Spirit of 2012 to The Diana Award will support a specific part of the programme focusing on embedding systems change.
-This will involve taking the outputs from the social action programme and disseminating them across the youth sector, formal education sector, clinical settings and policy arenas, using the reach and influence of the three national partners and amplifying the voices of young people who have the experience of the services and issues that affect them.
-The grant also funds anti-racist bullying training for over 1,000 secondary school students in England.
+The grant from Spirit of 2012 to The Diana Award supported The Respect Programme, focusing on embedding systems change.
+This involved taking the outputs from the social action programme and disseminating them across the youth sector, formal education sector, clinical settings and policy arenas, using the reach and influence of the three national partners and amplifying the voices of young people who have the experience of the services and issues that affect them.
+The grant funded anti-racist bullying training for over 1,000 secondary school students in England.

 Diana Award logo